ericbigpanda/docs.bigpanda.io/_integrations/logicmonitor.md

 #### Add the BigPanda Webhook to your escalation chains

-* Enter the LogicMonitor's escalation chains settings, add BigPanda webhook as a recipient. - should i tell them to add us to default or let them manage that relatively to their configuration.
+* Enter the LogicMonitor's escalation chains settings, add BigPanda webhook as a recipient to the wanted escalation chains.
 * Update the Alert Rules to use the relevant escalation chain to warning, error, and critical.

 <!-- section-separator -->